BuildOnBeam/layerzero-v2-bridge-builder/README.md

 // now your pk is secure in a keystore
 ```

+**IMPORTANT:** Probabaly redundant to mention, but the password will be needed during the deployment scripts so don't forget/lose it!

+## Create the .env file

+Before you begin with calling the print scripts, create an .env file in the root of the project (see .env.example for reference).

+For the ETHERSCAN_API_KEY set the value to your own API Key.
+Get one from: https://etherscan.io/register

 ## Using the CLI to deploy an ERC20 bridge

 ### installation